qqrs/qqrs.github.com/source/_posts/2016-05-01-reading-notes-the-architecture-of-open-source-applications.markdown

 Every chapter of AOS2 is a guided tour of an interesting codebase, with all of the hard-earned design wisdom distilled down to specific advice.

-The chapters are mostly free-form, though I noticed that a few repeating themes crop up throughout, allowing comparisons between the approaches taken in differen problem domains:
+Though the chapters are mostly free-form, there are a few repeating themes that crop up throughout, allowing comparisons between the approaches taken in differen problem domains:
 1. Modularity
 2. Testing
 3. The danger of expecting to be able to predict the future